panoply/spx/readme.md

 # @brixtol/pjax

-A blazing fast, lightweight (7.9kb gzipped) and feature full new generation pjax solution.
+A blazing fast, lightweight (8.2kb gzipped) and feature full new generation pjax solution.
 This pjax variation supports advanced pre-fetching capabilities, multiple fragment replacements and employs a snapshot caching engine that prevents subsequent requests from occurring.
-The perfect solution for SSR or SaaS powered web applications.

 ### Features